Odesii/dataRebels/notes.md

       - X acts as RUN
       - enemies card will show a bar for hp
       - MOVES Displayed in START Menu
-        -Radomize sprites for 'folder look'
+        -Randomize sprites for 'folder look'

 ## TBD